Information and dates may be updated depending on further information received from the agency.

 Visit Waterloo’s NSERC Doctoral Scholarships timeline for further details on the NSERC competition at Waterloo.

 - NSERC program guide (NSERC website)

-- Selecting the appropriate federal granting agency (NSERC website)
+- Selecting the appropriate federal granting agency (Government of Canada website)

-- Help for referees - instructions for completing report on applicant (NSERC website)
+- Help for referees - Instructions for Completing a Report on the Applicant – Form 201 (NSERC website)